Learning Horn Envelopes via Queries from Large Language Models

-A \emph{model} $x$ (or interpretation) is a subset $x\subseteq\Vsf$.\footnote{We prefer to work with subsets of the set of variables $\Vsf$ as models rather than \emph{variable assignments} $\Vsf\to\{0,1\}$.
-A model $x\subseteq\Vsf$ in our terminology canonically corresponds (in fact, one-to-one) to the variable assignment $ass(x)$ defined by $ass(x)(v)=1$ iff $v\in x$.} A variable $v\in\Vsf$ is satisfied on $x$ (notation: $x\models v$) iff $v\in x$.
-The semantic clauses for the connectives $\neg,\wedge,\vee,\to$ are as usual.
-We say that a model $x$ \emph{covers} a clause $c$ if $\ant(h)\subseteq x$.
-The following semantic clauses define the semantics of clauses in implicational form and metaclauses
+A \emph{model} $x$ (or interpretation) is a subset $x\subseteq\Vsf$ \footnote{We prefer to work with subsets of the set of variables $\Vsf$ as models rather than \emph{variable assignments} $\Vsf\to\{0,1\}$.
+A model $x\subseteq\Vsf$ in our terminology canonically corresponds (in fact, one-to-one) to the variable assignment $ass(x)$ defined by $ass(x)(v)=1$ iff $v\in x$.}.
+A variable $v\in\Vsf$ is satisfied on $x$ (notation: $x\models v$) iff $v\in x$.
+The semantic rules for the connectives $\neg,\wedge,\vee,\to$ are as usual.
+We say that a model $x$ \emph{covers} a rule $c$ if $\ant(h)\subseteq x$.
+The following semantic rules define the semantics of rules and metarules

 Dually, these could also be done in terms of falsification.
-Note that a model falsifies a clause only if it covers it.
+Note that a model falsifies a rule only if it covers it.

-It follows that for negative (meta)clauses (which are Horn), we have:
+It follows that for negative (meta)rules (which are Horn), we have: